-When you visit Groningen you do not want to miss nature reserve ’t Roegwold after you have seen the sailing ships of the Brown Fleet moored at the Hoge der A, the fabulous Groninger Museum and The Prinsentuin.
+When you visit Groningen you do not want to miss nature reserve ‘t Roegwold after you have seen the sailing ships of the Brown Fleet moored at the Hoge der A, the fabulous Groningen Museum, and The Prinsentuin.

 East of the city of Groningen you can cycle along lakes and reed marshes on a 30 km long route into the nature of’ t Roegwold.
-Farmland that laid between existing nature reserves is returned to nature.
-Here you walk on a 750 meter long wooden club path, the Knuppelpad, straight through the marsh of ’t Roegwold.
-About 6,000 years ago there was a forest here, now you will find a swamp which is developing at lightning speed.
+Farmland that is laid between existing nature reserves is returned to nature.
+Here you walk on a 750-meter long wooden club path, the Knuppelpad, straight through the marsh of ‘t Roegwold.
+About 6,000 years ago there was a forest here, now you will find a swamp that is developing at lightning speed.
 Tree stumps protrude above the water here and there.

 At Tetjehorn while sailing on the lake “Schildmeer” you can hear the deep booming call of the male Bittern in the breeding season echo from the immense reed marsh as you float in your boat along the shore.